-Oracle IDCS has various rest apis which can be used to pull data and you can utilize it further for data analytics.
-Lets see how we can pull data using simple shell scripts.
+Oracle IDCS has various rest APIs that can be used to pull data and you can utilize it further for data analytics.
+Let's see how we can pull data using simple shell scripts.

-Step1: Create a parameter file "param.txt" which will contain Customer ID, Customer secret and organization url (all in new line).
+Step 1: Create a parameter file "param.txt" which will contain the Customer ID, Customer secret, and organization URL (all in new line).
 You can leave the environment name as it is.
-Please note below values are just dummy values to showcase how you need to create param file.
-Validate using postman if your keys are working properly before running the script.
+Please note below values are just dummy values to showcase how you need to create a param file.
+Validate using Postman if your keys are working properly before running the script.

 scripts> pwd